frackjs/mvp/README.md

   "private": true,
   "proxy": "http://localhost:3001", // ADD THIS
 ```
+(Or whatever port your Express app is running.
+Since the provided sample `server.js` is using port `3001`, the proxy is set to `3001`.)

 The repo comes with some sample server-side functions in the `/actions` folder, there's a `products.js` file there that contains some `products` related functions.